Simón Bolívar: Venezuela: 1811–1812

-Beginning in November 1811, Royalist forces began pushing back the Republicans on from the north and east.
-Then, on 26 March 1812, a powerful earthquake devastated Republican Venezuela; Caracas itself was almost totally destroyed.
-Bolívar, who was still in the area of Caracas, rushed into the city to participate in the rescue of survivors and exhumation of the dead.
-The earthquake also destroyed public support for the republic, as it was believed to have been divine retribution for declaring independence from Spain.
+Beginning in November 1811, Royalist forces began pushing back the Republicans from the north and east.
+On 26 March 1812, a powerful earthquake devastated Republican Venezuela; Caracas itself was almost totally destroyed.
+Bolívar, who was still near Caracas, rushed into the city to participate in the rescue of survivors and exhumation of the dead.
+The earthquake destroyed public support for the republic, as it was believed to have been divine retribution for declaring independence from Spain.
 By April, a Royalist army under the Spanish naval officer Juan Domingo de Monteverde overran western Venezuela.
 Miranda, retreating east with a disintegrating army, ordered Bolívar to assume command of the coastal city of Puerto Cabello and its fortress, which contained Royalist prisoners and most of the republic's remaining arms and ammunition.

 Bolívar arrived at Puerto Cabello on 4 May 1812.
-On 30 June, a Royalist officer of the fort's garrison released its prisoners, armed them, and turned its cannons on Puerto Cabello.
+On 30 June, an officer of the fort's garrison loyal to the Royalists released its prisoners, armed them, and turned its cannons on Puerto Cabello.
 Weakened by shelling, defections, and lack of supplies, Bolívar and his remaining troops fled for La Guaira on 6 July.
 Believing the republic to be doomed, Miranda decided to capitulate, shocking Bolívar and other Republican officers.
-After formally surrendering his command to Monteverde on 25 July, Miranda made his way to La Guaira, where a group of conspirators including Bolívar arrested Miranda on 30 July on charges of treason.
+After formally surrendering his command to Monteverde on 25 July, Miranda made his way to La Guaira, where a group of officers including Bolívar arrested Miranda on 30 July on charges of treason against the republic.
 La Guaira declared for the Royalists the next day and closed its port on Monteverde's orders.
 Miranda was taken into Spanish custody and moved to a prison in Cádiz, where he died on 16 July 1816.

 New Granada and Venezuela: 1812–1815

 Bolívar escaped La Guaira early on 31 July 1812 and rode to Caracas, where he hid from arrest in the home of Esteban Fernández de León, the Marquis de Casa León.
 Bolívar and Casa León convinced Francisco Iturbe, a friend of the Bolívar family and of Monteverde, to intercede on Bolívar's behalf and secure escape from Venezuela for him.
-Iturbe persuaded Monteverde to issue Bolívar a passport for his role in Miranda's arrest, and on 27 August he sailed for Curaçao.
+Iturbe persuaded Monteverde to issue Bolívar a passport for his role in Miranda's arrest, and on 27 August he sailed for the island of Curaçao.
 He and his uncles Francisco and José Félix Ribas arrived on 1 September.
-Late in October, the exiles arranged for passage to the city of Cartagena in New Granada to offer their services to the United Provinces of New Granada.
+Late in October, the exiles arranged for passage west to the city of Cartagena to offer their services as military leaders to the United Provinces of New Granada against the Royalists.
 They arrived in November and were welcomed by Manuel Rodríguez Torices, president of the Free State of Cartagena, who instructed his commanding general, Pierre Labatut, to give Bolívar a military command.
 Labatut, a former partisan of Miranda, begrudgingly obliged and on 1 December 1812 placed Bolívar in command of the 70-man garrison of a town on the lower Magdalena River.